Nooberieno/DnD-Homebrew/content/spells/zero-spatial-awareness.md

 ---

 You cloud the minds of others with a disorienting illusion.
 Choose a point within range to create a 20 ft radius sphere.
-That Sphere becomes engulfed in shifting shadows and warp perceptions.

 Creatures within that sphere have to make an intelligence saving throw.
-If they fail their movement is halved, they have disadvantage on Dexterity saving throws and Dexterity related ability checks and will also have disadvantage on attacks outside of the sphere.
-If the target wants to move they have to roll a 1d4 indicating in which direction that will move.
-If the target comes within 5 ft of anther creature, that creature has to make a Dexterity saving throw, if failed that creature takes 2d6 bludgeoning damage and falls prone.
+If they fail their movement is halved, they have disadvantage on Dexterity saving throws, disadvantage on attacks against targets outside of the sphere.

+In addition, the first time a disoriented creature willingly moves on its turn, roll a d4.
+1-2: The creature moves in a direction of the DM's choice.
+3-4: The creature moves as intended.

+The disoriented target can repeat the saving throw at the end of each of its turns, ending the effect for itself on a success.